Introduction to Voice Synth (V5.2)

 App versions

 Voice Synth is available in two different versions.
-The paid version "Voice Synth" supports all features right after purchase/download.
-The free version "Voice Synth Modular" provides a free try-out with the same full functionality via in-app purchase.
-Presets are interchangeable among the versions.
+The paid version "Voice Synth" is an iOS/macOS universal app that supports all features right after purchase/download.
+The free "Voice Synth Modular" version provides a free try-out, with the exact same full functionality via in-app purchase.
+Presets are interchangeable among app versions and iOS/macOS.
 If you want to reinstall Voice Synth on a device, remember to download the same version you downloaded originally.
-If you use the same Apple ID as for the original purchase (of app or in-app purchase), you will not be charged again for the same download/purchase.
+If you use the same Apple ID as for the original purchase (of app or in-app purchase), you will not be charged again.
+Note: in versions V5.1 and before, Voice Synth was available as separate apps for iOS and macOS.
+Since V5.2, the iOS app became universal and macOS-compatible.
+The former macOS-only app, "Voice Synth Legacy Edition" offered free migration to the universal app for a limited time.
+Currently, the legacy edition and migration period have been discontinued.

-Interface Mac, iPad, iPhone and iPod Touch
+Interface Mac, iPad, iPhone

 For details, select the manual sections for the main menu and panels.
 The central red information display shows all kinds of information at appropriate times.
 When it turns grey, there is an issue that prevents Voice Synth from proper functioning, such as no access to the microphone.
 Then, please check the questions section in this manual.